yozhgoor/CreateProcessW/README.md

 CreateProcessW = "0.1.0"
 ```

-This crate doesn't follow Rust's naming recommendations and disable warnings
-about `non_snake_case`.
-If you want to stay consistent with other imported
+This crate doesn't follow Rust's naming recommendations.
+If you want to stay
-crates, use the following:
+consistent with other imported crates, use the following:

 ```toml
 [dependencies]